 Desmond Mason – In the summertime, it was said that Mason wanted to make one last comeback attempt.
 However, as of right now, it has not happened.
 Mason is instead making his way as an artist, something that was always a part-time venture during his NBA career.
 Three months ago, Mason won a year’s free use of an art studio, for the showcasing of his work.
 No longer the athlete he was, Mason’s previous comeback attempt with the Kings was not pretty.
 And outside of that one summertime sentence, there’s not a whole lot of evidence that another one is sought.
 But if it is, Mason will be on the radar because of the pedigree of his CV, moreso than his time with the Kings.

 Renaldo Major – Major received a ten day contract four years ago with the Chris Mullin-era Warriors back in 2006-07, but things have not gone so well since.
 Major was in the D-League at the time of that call-up, and has been there ever since, a consistently productive player on both ends of the floor.
 However, he also suffered quite a serious heart scare that robbed him of the 2007-08 season, that required open heart surgery.
-Major is fine now, though, and still productive; he’s averaging 16.8 points and 4.4 rebounds per game for the Dakota Wizards this season, along with some of the best perimeter D in the D-League, and a fine two point jumpshot.
+Major is fine now, though, and still productive; he’s averaging 16.8 points and 4.4 rebounds per game for the Dakota Wizards this season, along with some of the best perimeter D in the D-League, and a fine two point jump shot.

 Adam Morrison – Workouts with basically every NBA team over the summer eventually culminated in a training camp contract with the Washington Wizards, yet that in turn eventually culminated on losing out on a roster spot to Cartier Martin.
 Morrison is unsigned, not in the D-League nor anywhere, and would probably do well to suck it up and go to the D-League.
 The prorated $25,000 salary is a far cry from the $5.5 million he earned last year, but if he treats it like summer league (and produces as if it was summer league as well), then that might represent his one chance at a ticket back.
 In spite of everything else, Morrison is not talentless.

 Stanley Robinson – Robinson’s stock has been completely annihilated in the last twelve months.
-Even though he showed some improvements in his senior season, UConn imploded around him, and Robinson’s once-surefire first round draft stock eventually picked with the penultimate 59th pick of the entire thing.
+Even though he showed some improvements in his senior season, UConn imploded around him, and Robinson’s once-surefire first-round draft stock eventually picked with the penultimate 59th pick of the entire thing.
 He then got injured, failed to make the Magic team, got waived, went to the D-League, came off the bench behind Antonio Anderson, got injured again (or more specifically, ill, with a staph infection in his foot that left him hospitalised), and thus got waived again.

 In his brief time with the Rio Grande Valley Vipers, Robinson showed the range of his talents, averaging 9.7 points and 2.7 rebounds in only 11 minutes a game.
-He’s big, athletic, hustles, plays defense, deflects, blocks, dunks, yells, rebounds, runs, passes and posts.
+He’s big, athletic, hustles, plays defence, deflects, blocks, dunks, yells, rebounds, runs, passes and posts.
 The D-League is the perfect place to rebuild his crippled stock, and he certainly has the talent to do so.
 But a stroke of luck wouldn’t go amiss.

 (EDIT – My incredibly close personal friend Scott Schroeder informs me that Robinson’s staph infection has ruled him out for the year.)